 Children and young people have a lot to think about growing up.
-Exploring their sexual orientation or gender identity should be a positive experience for everyone, including lesbian, gay, bisexual and trans people.
+Exploring their sexual orientation or gender identity should be a positive experience for everyone, including LGBTQ+ people.

 However, it isn’t always easy to know how best to support a child or young young person as they begin to think about who they are nor obvious how to make sure they have everything they need to develop and flourish at school or college.

-Through our work with hundreds of schools across Britain, we know that many schools are already taking vital steps to make sure the needs of their lesbian, gay, bisexual and trans students are met.
+Through our work with hundreds of schools across Britain, we know that many schools are already taking vital steps to make sure the needs of their LGBTQ+ students are met.

 These pages are designed to help school staff, parents and carers ensure that every trans child and young person feels supported to be themselves at schoo or college.

 Support a trans child or young person at school or college

 Read the guidance to gain a better understanding of the needs of trans children and young people, and how to support them in school or college.

 This section will give you more information about what it means to be transgender.

 This section offers practical ideas and support for schools and colleges.

 This section offers information on working with parents, carers and the wider school community on trans inclusion.